Updates on guidance for the National Lockdown on Thursday 5th November:

 Information and guidance for carers:

-- Up to date guidance and support for Individual employers
+- Guidance and support for Individual employers

-- Up to date guidance and support for Personal Assistants
+- Guidance and support for Personal Assistants

 - How the Coronavirus Act 2020 changes NHS Continuing Healthcare